Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning: Methodology

 \subsection{Dual Prototype Network}

-Based on \textit{top-K degradation}, we propose the Dual Prototype Network (DPN) that has two prototypes for each class in the dataset to replace the previous single prototype set.
+Prototype-based classification with cosine similarity often misclassifies ambiguous samples.
+However, our analysis reveals that top-K predictions using raw PTM features remain highly stable, even when top-1 accuracy drops.
+As shown in Figure \ref{fig:ncmtopk}, top-5 accuracy stays near 100\%.
+This suggests that top-K raw predictions can reliably identify a small candidate label set, which carries useful task and class information.

-The first prototype set is named raw prototypes as built through Eq.\eqref{eq:2} without task-wise adaption, which is used to predict top-K possible labels for test samples and obtain extra salutary information from top-K labels.
-For example, up to $K$ possible task indexes of the sample can be obtained if the correspondence between labels and task indexes is preserved in the training phase.
+We therefore introduce the Dual Prototype Network, which maintains two prototype sets per class.
+The first set, raw prototypes, is computed using Eq.~\eqref{eq:2} with the original PTM (or the first-task-adapted PTM) and is used to produce reliable top-K candidate labels for each test sample.
+These labels further reveal up to $K$ possible task indices when the task label correspondence established during training is preserved.
+The second set arises from representations extracted by the CA-adapted PTM, which exhibit enhanced inter-class separability and are therefore better suited for prototype-based prediction.
+These features are referred to as augmented representations, and their corresponding class means form the augmented prototypes, computed as in Eq.~\eqref{eq:9}.

-The second prototype set named augmented prototypes predicts the top-1 label with extra information from the top-K predictions.
-We build augmented prototypes using the mean value of representation extracted by the adapted PTM, denoted in the following form:
+where the $\phi^{A_{t_k}}$ is the PTM loaded with $k$-th adapter.
+The augmented prototype leverages the sample's augmented representations, assisted by complementary information provided by the raw prototype, to infer the sample's true class label.

-After the task adaption training with $D_i$, the raw prototypes and augmented prototypes of the classes are computed using Eq.\eqref{eq:2} and Eq.\eqref{eq:9} respectively.
-After completing the training of $n$ tasks, we obtain $n$ adapters, $\sum_{i=1}^{n} N_i$ raw prototypes and augmented prototypes respectively, where $N_i$ denotes the number of classes in $i$-th task.
+After completing task adaptation on $D_i$, the classes' raw and augmented prototypes in task $i$ are computed using Eq.\eqref{eq:2} and Eq.\eqref{eq:9}, respectively.
+Once all $n$ tasks have been learned, the model retains $n$ adapters, $\sum_{i=1}^{n} N_i$ raw prototypes and augmented prototypes, where $N_i$ denotes the number of classes in task $i$.